Overview of Special Education

 "To ensure that all children with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living."

-Children between the ages of 3 and 21 with disabilities that negatively affect learning are entitled to special education services at no cost to families.
+Children between the ages of 3 and 21 with special needs that negatively affect learning – such as dyslexia, autism, and Tourette's – are entitled to special education services at no cost to families.
 These services are federally mandated in all states.

 Evaluations for Special Ed Students

 When a student is suspected of having a disability that adversely impacts his or her ability to learn, that student shall be referred to the Child Study Team by either the parents or district personnel to be evaluated for special education and related services.
 An evaluation planning meeting shall then be convened with the parents to determine what evaluations are necessary to assess whether a student will be eligible for an Individualized Education Plan ("IEP").

 - Such evaluations may include but not be limited to the following:

 - Educational/Learning Evaluation